Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states the tool lists all sensors managed by UniFi Protect, with specific verb and resource.
-It distinguishes from siblings by focusing on sensors and listing return fields.
+The description clearly states 'List all sensors managed by UniFi Protect', using a specific verb and resource.
+It distinguishes itself from sibling tools like protect_get_sensor (single sensor) and other list tools for different entities.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.